Last Updated on August 2, 2024

 Importance of Correct Tire Sizing

-1. Safety: Correctly sized tires ensure better traction and handling, essential for safety.
+- Safety: Correctly sized tires ensure better traction and handling, which is essential for safety.

 Deciphering the Code: Understanding the Complex World of Tire Sizing

-Most consumers know very little about how tire sizing works and often overlook the important details that affect a tire’s handling, wear, and life.
+Most consumers know little about how tire sizing works and often overlook the important details affecting a tire’s handling, wear, and life.
 When you look at the sidewall of your tire, there is so much information it’s hard to find the size sometimes!
 So, let’s break down the details of tire sizing and make it easier to buy your next set.

 Tire sizing can be broken down into: